 In recent years, increasing environmental and social concerns have started to change the way we look at economic development.
 Throughout the second half of the 20th century, data showed that increasing productivity and economic growth went hand in hand with better and improving living conditions.
 More recent data suggests that trends in economic growth no longer tell the whole story.
 The need to better understand the relationship between economic competitiveness and social and environmental sustainability has been revealed by events such as the “Arab Spring”, the rise of unemployment in many advanced economies – particularly among the young and less skilled population –, increasing income inequalities and social unrest in rapidly-growing economies as well as by increasing pressure on natural resources or the high levels of pollution.

-This innovative approach, presented in chapter 1.2 of the Global Competitiveness Report 2012-2013, builds on the Global Competitiveness Index (GCI), highlighting the importance of competitiveness as the key indicator of prosperity.
-The GCI is then adjusted by two new pillars: The social sustainability pillar, which measures the “set of institutions, policies and factors that enable all members of society to experience the best possible health, participation and security; and to maximize their potential to contribute to and benefit from the economic prosperity of the country in which they live” and the environmental sustainability pillar which measures “the institutions, policies and factors that ensure an efficient management of resources to enable prosperity for present and future generations”.
+As described in the chapter 1.2 of the Global Competitiveness Report 2013-2014, the frameworks builds on the flagship Global Competitiveness Index (GCI), adjusting it by two additional pillars: The social sustainability pillar, which measures “the set of institutions, policies and factors that enable all members of society to experience the best possible health, participation and security; and to maximize their potential to contribute to and benefit from the economic prosperity of the country in which they live” and the environmental sustainability pillar which measures “the institutions, policies and factors that ensure an efficient management of resources to enable prosperity for present and future generations”.
 A conceptual representation of this framework is presented in the figure below.

-The results presented in this edition are preliminary and tentative as the work continues.
+The results presented in this edition are based on our constantly evolving work.
 The lack of high-quality available data and a more evidence-based understanding of the complex relationship between competitiveness and environmental and social sustainability prevent us from presenting more conclusive results.
 The World Economic Forum is committed to continuously improving our work on sustainable competitiveness to better inform policies and multistakeholder dialogue.